undel-gh/HA-Laundry-Monitor/docs/en/ARCHITECTURE.md

 * Home Assistant events.

 The addition or removal of an optional current sensor must not change the public state model.
+The State Machine must distinguish normal terminal-phase activity from a confirmed continuation of the ordinary program.
+A `final_spin → running` transition may occur only on an explicit `cycle_continuation_confirmed` detector decision, never on raw or normalized activity alone.

 ---

 ## 3.7 Laundry Tracking